G-Rangel/reading-notes/README.md

 # Intro

 Hello!
-I'm George.
+I'm George (he/him).
+I am a software development student with a background as a pharmacy tech.
 Here is where I will be cataloging my journey as I learn to code.

 ## Table of Contents